-Employees in the Lecturer II, Lecturer III and Lecturer IV categories with continuous service of two (2) years but less than ten (10) years of service are eligible for extended sick pay for one-half of a University Year at regular salary and onehalf of a University Year at one-half regular salary.
-Employees in the Lecturer II, Lecturer III and Lecturer IV categories with continuous service of more than ten (10) years are eligible for extended sick pay for one University Year at regular salary and one University Year at one-half regular salary.
-Employees in the Lecturer I title with continuous service of two (2) years or more are eligible for extended sick pay for one semester at regular salary and one semester at one-half regular salary.1
+Employees in the Lecturer II, Lecturer III and Lecturer IV categories with continuous service of two (2) years but less than ten (10) years of service are eligible for extended sick pay for one-half of a University Year (4.5 months) or one-half of a 12-month appointment period (6 months) at regular salary and one-half of a University Year (4.5 months) or one-half of a 12-month appointment period (6 months) at one-half regular salary.

+Employees in the Lecturer II, Lecturer III and Lecturer IV categories with continuous service of more than ten (10) years are eligible for extended sick pay for one University Year (9 months) or 12-month appointment period (12 months) at regular salary and one University Year (9 months) or one 12-month appointment period (12 months) at one-half regular salary.